annadalmolin/CRAFT/README.md

 - _input/_: directory containing the following files:

-	- genome and annotation files from Ensembl database, and genome and indexes files from UCSC databases (see before)
+	- genome and annotation files from Ensembl database, and genome and indexes files from UCSC databases (see above)
 	- _backsplice_gene_name.txt_: file with circRNA gene names. __It must be created by the user__.
 The file format is a tab-separated text file, with circRNA backsplice in the first column and circRNA host gene name in the second; the official gene name has to be used.
 The header line is needed.
 An example of _backsplice_gene_name.txt_ is:

 			circ_id	gene_names